openaps/docs/docs/docs/walkthrough/phase-4/ifttt-integration.md

 ![IFTTT then](../../Images/IFTTT_that.png)

-* Enter "maker" in the search field and click on the Maker app
+* Enter "maker" in the search field and click on the Maker Webhooks app

 ![IFTTT maker](../../Images/IFTTT_maker.png)